-- The Company's business strategy. - The amounts, types and distribution of both internal capital and own funds adequate to cover the risks of the Company. - The strategy for the on-going management of material risks. - A robust and transparent organisational structure with effective communication and reporting channels. - A remuneration framework that is in line with the risk strategies of the Company. - An adequate and effective internal control framework.
+- The Company's business strategy. - The Company's Risk Appetite Statement. - The amounts, types and distribution of both internal capital and own funds adequate to cover the risks of the Company. - The strategy for the on-going management of material risks. - A robust and transparent organisational structure with effective communication and reporting channels. - A remuneration framework that is in line with the risk strategies of the Company. - The Own Risk and Solvency Assessment (ORSA) process. - An adequate and effective internal control framework.